-- (1) In this section, "disposition" includes every mode of disposition referred to in the Land Registration Act 1981. - (2) A voluntary disposition of land made with intent to defraud a subsequent purchaser is voidable at the instance of that purchaser. - (3) For the purposes of this section, a voluntary disposition shall not be deemed to have been made with intent to defraud by reason only that a subsequent conveyance for valuable consideration was made, if the subsequent conveyance was made after the commencement date.
+- (1) In this section, "disposition" includes every mode of disposition referred to in the Real Property Act, 1913 of the former Territory of Papua (Adopted) or the Lands Registration Act 1924 of the former Territory of New Guinea (Adopted). - (2) A voluntary disposition of land made with intent to defraud a subsequent purchaser is voidable at the instance of that purchaser. - (3) For the purposes of this section, a voluntary disposition shall not be deemed to have been made with intent to defraud by reason only that a subsequent conveyance for valuable consideration was made, if the subsequent conveyance was made after the commencement date.

-9. ACQUISITIONS OF REVERSIONS.
+9. Acquisitions of reversions.